Altamura Cathedral: History

 On the place where today is the clock tower, just above the seats, the cathedral also had a secondary rose window and other surrounding windows, which are now walled.

-In 1729, the statues of the Assumption of Mary (Assunta) and of the two saints Peter e Paul were made and then added.
-In the following years, the clock chamber was also dismissed and it turned into a Baroque loggia which is now visible between the two towers.
+In 1729, the statues of the Assumption of Mary (Assunta) and of the two saints Peter and Paul were made and then added.
+In the following years, the clock chamber was turned into a Baroque loggia which is now visible between the two towers.

 In 1858 (just three days before the Unification of Italy), the clock tower was added (designed by architect Corradino de Judicibus).

 Altamura Cathedral has been restored in 2006 The works have restored the external walls of the cathedral to their original white color.

 Another restoration work has been carried out in 2017 for the floor, the lighting system, the three entrance portals and other wooden structures.

 Architecture

 Exterior

 The façade has two tall bell towers with two orders in the right one, and three (including the first in Romanesque style, in the left one, which are joined by a small loggia surmounted by a tympanum.
 Most portals and windows have Gothic pointed arches (as also Frederick II's Castel del Monte has).
 The loggia houses a small statue of the Immaculate Virgin, while two statues of Sts.
 Peter and Paul are located at the tympanum sides.
-Under the loggia is a 14th century rose window, with 15 rays and, at its center, a bas relief depicting the Agnus Dei.
+Under the loggia is a 14th-century rose window, with 15 rays and, at its center, a bas relief depicting the Agnus Dei.
 At the left of the rose windows are three coat of arms: the center one belonged to 16th century emperor Charles V, while the other two date from the 16th century restoration works.
 Further to the left is a mullioned window with Eastern art-like decorations from the original Frederick II's building.

-The façade is completed by a 14th century portal, included within a prothyrum supported by two columns that have, at their base, two sculpture of lions (1533).
+The façade is completed by a 14th-century portal, included within a prothyrum supported by two columns that have, at their base, two sculpture of lions (1533).
 At the top is a tympanum with the coats of arms of the House of Anjou and of the princes of Taranto, rulers of Altamura in the late 14th century.
 The portal is decorated with numerous sculpted Biblical scenes: in the lunette is a Virgin with Child and Two Angels; in the architrave is a Last Supper: finally, the arches houses 22 scenes from the Gospels, depicting Jesus' life from the Annunciation to the Pentecost.

 Interior

-Thee church has a nave and two aisles separated by columns and pillars, with matronaea at the sides.
+The church has a nave and two aisles separated by columns and pillars, with matronaea at the sides.
 The capitals, in Byzantine style, are the last decoration detail visible today of the original Frederick II's building, together with the matronaea and the apse at the left of the portal.